 Mountain climbers are highly effective at working your triceps and chest.
 Turn off your treadmill and while on the belt, get onto your hands and feet.
 Make sure that your shoulders are over your wrist and that your arms are straight.
 Then, while your right leg is straight, bring your left leg to your chest, and then alternate your legs as quickly as you can.
 For an added workout, while alternating your legs, use enough force so that you make the belt of your treadmill move as well.

 Plank to Pike

-This last exercise is a little bit tricky, but once you’ve figured it out, you’ll find that it’s great at working your shoulders, triceps, chest and your latissimus dorsi.
-Set your treadmill to a pace of 0.5, then face the rear of your treadmill and put your hands on each side of the treadmill.
+This last exercise is a little bit tricky, but once you’ve figured it out, you’ll find that it’s great at working your shoulders, triceps, chest, and your latissimus dorsi.
+Set your treadmill to a pace of 0.5 then face the rear of your treadmill, and put your hands on each side of the treadmill.
 Put your feet at the front of the treadmill in the plank position, the belt will do a lot of the work for you by bringing you from the plank to the pike position.
 Once in the pike position, shoot your feet behind you back into the plank position.
 Repeat this exercise for about a minute, you’ll find that as you become stronger, you’ll be able to do this exercise longer.
-If you’re still unsure on what this exercise looks like, be sure and watch a tutorial so that you are completely confident in what your technique should be.

 If you’re looking for other ideas about how to get the most out of your treadmill check out these sites to learn how to squeeze in a quick workout, or learn how to hill train using your treadmill’s incline.
 You can even learn about mistakes you may be making on your treadmill and how to stop them.
 Your treadmill is a tool that can be used for way more than just running; it just takes a little bit of research and practice to find new ways to utilize your treadmill.